openhab/openhab-addons/bundles/org.openhab.binding.draytonwiser/README.md

 The Drayton Wiser binding supports the following things:
 * Bridge - The network device in the controller that allows us to interact with the other devices in the system
-* Controller - The HeatHub attached to the boiler.
+* Controller - The _HeatHub_ attached to the boiler.
 This also acts as the hub device.
-* Rooms - Virtual groups of Room Stats and TRVs that can have temperatures and schedules
+* Rooms - Virtual groups of _Room Thermostats_ and _TRVs_ that can have temperatures and schedules
-* Room Stats - Wireless thermostats which monitor temperature and humidity, and call for heat
+* Room Thermostats - Wireless thermostats which monitor temperature and humidity, and call for heat
-* Smart TRVs - Wireless TRVs that monitor temperature and can alter the radiator valve state and call for heat
+* Smart TRVs - Wireless TRVs that monitor temperature, alter the radiator valve state and call for heat

 ## Discovery